DEFRA/defra-ai-sdlc/pages/appendix/prompt-library/development/prompt-new-feature-story.md

+# Implement New Feature / Story
 An example for starting a new feature on a new branch.
-Use a new context window.

 ```
-Please analyze the User Story [] and implement the 'Technical Design' as follows:
+I have provided you with a Product Requirements document(PRD).
+Please analyze the features and User Stories and implement as follows:

 1. First, outline your understanding of:
    - The specific requirements from this story